W62: Design

 The exact dimensions of the W62 are classified, but it fits within the Mark 12 reentry vehicle which is 22 in in diameter and 72 in long.
 The weight of the W62 has been described as both 253 lb and 700 to 800 lb, however a declassified document circa 1963 states that the combined weight of the warheads in the three warhead configuration for Minuteman would be approximately 750 lb or 250 lb per warhead.

-The H1224A and H1501A-1 containers have an inner diameter of 50.8 cm.
+The H1224A and H1501A-1 containers have an inner diameter of 20 in.
 Here is a diagram showing that the diameter of the reentry vehicle is no more than 50.8 cm.

 The yield of the W62 is publicly believed to be 170 ktTNT.
 The W56 warhead on Minuteman III's predecessor had a yield of 1.2 MtTNT, while its successor, the W78, has a yield of 330 to 350 ktTNT.
 The weapon had contact and airburst fuzing modes.
 Development of the warhead required "numerous" nuclear tests between 1963 and 1968.
 Some of these tests were to develop the primary and for one-point safety testing of the system.

 Two or three warheads were carried on Minuteman III, depending on the desired maximum range.
 Proposals to put the W62 on Titan II were to use two warhead buses, carrying eight warheads each, for a total of sixteen warheads.

 A total of 1,725 W62 warheads were produced during its production run.
 The last W62 was dismantled in August 2010.